2001sukh/NIC-LABCQ3/README.md

 - Making software robust
 - Code should be divided into small parts, visible and apparent.
 - Code operation should be understandable.
-- - Tested the code should be testable
 - Code is well-documented through comments and commits.
 - Well formatted:
   - White spacing